Lovin' You: Other releases

-The Orb: A Huge Ever Growing Pulsating Brain That Rules from the Centre of the Ultraworld
+The Orb version

 In 1989, English electronic music group the Orb released the song, "A Huge Ever Growing Pulsating Brain That Rules from the Centre of the Ultraworld (Loving You)", as a single on their own label WAU!
 Mr. Modo Records.
 It was later released by Big Life on the band's debut album, The Orb's Adventures Beyond the Ultraworld (1991).

 The single version was recorded live at Cortina D'Ampezzo on October 15, 1989, and released in November 1989; it managed to reach number 78 on the UK Singles Chart despite being almost 20 minutes in length.
 "A Huge Ever Growing Pulsating Brain ..." consisted of various sound effects that were built around, and formed an ambient backdrop for, musical samples of Minnie Ripertons's "Lovin' You".
 The song is considered to be a definitive example of ambient house.

 The initial single release was subtitled "Loving You", and contained samples taken directly from Riperton's recording.
 However, the Orb had not licensed the samples they had used of Riperton's vocals, and were forced to remove them.
 The single was reissued using vocals from a similar-sounding singer, so that only the copies from the single's first-week release contained Riperton's vocal samples; as a result, these copies are considered valuable.

 Sal Cinquemani of Slant called the song "epic" and "the definitive ambient house track".
 He noted the "elegant tapestry of babbling brooks, crashing waves, crickets, chants, roosters, church bells, and various other modes of white noise" that was created to form a musical backdrop for the sample of Riperton's "Lovin' You".
 Brian Boyd of The Irish Times described the song as a breakthrough and landmark moment, which "went on to influence many a band, but none who could ever come near their idiosyncratic capabilities".

 Within a week of the single's release, the Orb was invited by John Peel to record a live version of the song at the BBC's Maida Vale Studios (Studio 3) on December 3, 1989.
 Peel, the legendary DJ of BBC Radio 1, broadcast the live version on December 19, 1989, giving both the band and the song exposure to a much wider audience.
 The version that was played live on BBC Radio 1 included samples of Riperton's voice, and was ranked at number 10 on John Peel's year-end Festive Fifty for 1990, listed as "Loving You (Session)".